demisto/content/Packs/Claroty/README.md

 </~XSOAR>

 <~XSIAM>

+## Cortex XSIAM SIEM Content

-This pack includes Cortex XSIAM content.
+This pack also includes Cortex XSIAM SIEM content, which is supported by Palo Alto Networks.

+The SIEM content contains parsing and modeling rules for ingesting and mapping events and alerts that are sent from Claroty CTD.

+This section describes the configurations required on Claroty CTD for forwarding events and alerts to Cortex XSIAM and the configurations required on Cortex XSIAM for ingesting and mapping them.

-## Configuration on Server Side
+### Configuration on Claroty CTD
 Follow these steps to configure Claroty CTD to forward Syslog messages to Cortex XSIAM.

 1. Login to your account on the Claroty CTD web management console.